iotaledger/iota-wiki/tutorials/pages/create-nft-with-iota-sdk.md

 run();
 ```

-Run the script `create-nft.js` and check the console output to follow along the steps described above:
+Run the script `create-nft.js` and check the console output to follow the steps described above:

 ```sh
 node create-nft.js